belkacemlahouel/WorldsWar/README.md

 *** AUTHORS
 VI51 (Virtual Life Simulation) Project, UTBM (University of Technology of Belfort-Montbéliard)

+{firstname}.{lastname}[at]utbm.fr

 Belkacem Lahouel
 Maxime Bourgeois
 Romain Dorier
 Zéphyr Suty

+*** DIRECTORIES
+parser/ contains parsers and readers implemented env/ (stands for environment) contains the environment model gui/ contains the user interface (big-black-box style) sim/ (stands for simulator) contains the simulator "Application" class and agents info/ contains informations and manuals math/ contains general functions/methods implementing maths res/ (stands for resources) contains resources (mainly for the user interface) or eg. configuration files

 *** TECHNICALITIES
 You may add an alias for this repository's address: